 The Importance Of Third Party Investigation

 The benefits you receive in a workers' compensation claim typically reimburse you for medical expenses and a portion of lost wages.
 But, in a third-party claim or injury lawsuit, you are allowed to seek compensation for non-economic damages such as pain and suffering.
 Examples of third parties who could become defendants in work injury lawsuits include but are not limited to general contractors, sub-contractors, construction companies, property owners, manufacturers of defective products, etc. Third-party claims are also typically worth much more than a workers' compensation claim, which may not necessarily justly or fully compensate workers or families of deceased workers for their significant losses.
+It is important for victims to find out if they can sue their employer, obtain workers' compensation, and pursue a third-party claim for their injuries.

 How a Greenberg & Ruby, LLP Work Injury Lawyer Can Help